back to the MAIN INDEX

 XV

-Nevertheless... when the sea is fine,
+And yet the sea... when the sea is calm,

-And you see shades of colour amidst the deep blue,
+And you see those shades of blue,

 And you lay down nearby,

-That fresh sensation of waves,
+The cool sensation of waves,

-That seem to play hide and seek.
+That seem to be playing hide and seek!

-Despite that... down below all that blue,
+And yet... down below all that blue,

 Tell me, who could ever imagine

-That tempests are conceiled?
+That storms are conceiled?

-So, until one becomes confident with seas,
+So, until one becomes confident with the sea,

-blows from the sea towards the city in the late afternoon hours.
+2. - Literally, "moved by the ponentino".
+Romans call ponentino ("western breeze") a slight wind that blows from the sea towards the city in the late afternoon or early evening hours.